miharekar/miharekar.github.io/_posts/posts/2017-05-16-garmin-is-the-new-pebble.md

 > I'm so happy someone has started developing for Garmin who actually cares about design.

-I couldn't have been happier. :blush:
+I couldn't have been happier. 😊

 [^1]: and every other Pebble fan
 [^2]: If you're lucky and it registers your intention.
 Lots of trial and error.
 Horrible UX.